 SECTION 2.
 ELECTION AND TENURE OF OFFICE.

-The areas served by the Piedmont Telephone Membership Corporation shall be divided into eight Districts as follows:
+The areas served by the Piedmont Communications shall be divided into eight Districts as follows:

 District No. 1 — All members served by the Level Cross Exchange

 District No. 2 — All members served by the Westfield Exchange

 District No. 3 — All members served by the Zephyr Exchange

 District No. 4 — All members served by the Beulah Exchange

 District No. 5 — All members served by the Red Brush Exchange

 District No. 6 — All members served by the Shoals Exchange